emtempleton/emtempleton.github.io/index.md

 **Templeton, E.**, Chang, L., Cone LeBeaumont, M., & Wheatley, T. (in prep).
 From talk to telepathy: The social benefits of saying more with less.

 **Templeton, E.**, Chang, L., & Wheatley, T. (in prep).
-Launch pad topics facilitate the search for common ground.
+Why the weather?
+High-transition topics launch conversation.

 Welker, C., **Templeton, E.**, & Wheatley, T. (in prep).
 The affective benefits of diversified social interaction.